MWRuszczycky/btx/README.md

 cd btx
 stack build
 ```
 This will build the executable isolated within the repository.
+If you get an error at this point regarding buildable sublibraries but no buildable libraries, then you may need to upgrade your version of *Stack* by first running `stack update` and then `stack upgrade` (I can get it to compile with *Stack*-1.9.3).

-To run it, create an alias for the *Stack* `exec` command:
+Once you have compiled the binary, you can run it by creating an alias for the *Stack* `exec` command:
 ```sh
 alias btx='stack exec btx --'
 ```